matthewtpapa/vision/README.md

 ```

 This installs development tools like `pytest`, `pytest-cov`, `mypy`, and `ruff`.
-Coverage runs in CI; run `make test-cov` if you need a local report.
+Coverage runs in CI and uploads `.coverage` and `coverage.xml` artifacts.
+Run `make test-cov` if you need a local report.

 ### Run all checks